Kremlin calls vote allowing Putin to rule until 2036 a triumph as Russians ponder his next move

 Others were more upbeat.
 "My attitude to the vote is very positive," said Yevgeny, a Moscow resident who said he had voted in favour of changing the constitution.

-Only one of Russia's 85 regions, the remote Nenets region, was recorded as having voted against the constitutional changes amid discontent there over a plan to merge it with another federal region.
+Only one of Russia's 85 regions, remote Nenets, was recorded as having voted against the constitutional changes amid discontent there over a plan to merge it with another region.

 - READ MORE ON: